 Diop was not the first Black to say that the Egyptians were black.
 We can mention before him the Haitian Antenor Firmin or the Black from Egypt Muhammad Ali Duse.
 But Diop was the first to fight this battle all the way to its conclusion and to attain sustainable theories based on ancient Egypt to solve the problems of Africa.

 Marginalized, insulted, Cheikh Anta Diop’s career is obstructed by President Senghor on his return to Senegal, despite the fact he had many diplomas.
 It was in 1974 in Cairo at the conference that the Westerners could no longer hide the facts and Unesco declared Diop the winner after his brilliant demonstrations.
-Cheikh Anta Diop is now regarded as the greatest African scientist of the 20 th century and the father of modern African historiography.
+Cheikh Anta Diop is now regarded as the greatest African scholar of the 20 th century, the father of modern African historiography, and the father of intellectual renaissance of Africa.

 By: Lisapo ya Kama © (All rights reserved.
 Any copying or translation of the text of this article is strictly forbbiden without the written approval of Lisapo ya Kama)